Have Questions? We've got answers!

 Welcome to the 1stGen@Iowa Mentor Network!

 Hundreds of University of Iowa faculty and staff have volunteered to serve as mentors and advocates for first-generation students by participating in the 1stGen@Iowa Mentor Network.
 Mentors are listed on our website so first-gen students can easily find and contact them directly.
-1stGen@Iowa mentors are dedicated to celebrating first-generation students, disseminating important information and special announcements via their communication channels, and being part of our campus-wide network of support for first-generation students.
+1stGen@Iowa mentors are dedicated to celebrating first-gen students, disseminating important information and special announcements via their communication channels, and being part of our campus-wide network of support for first-gen students.

 Not first-gen or not sure if you're first-gen?
-No problem!

 All University of Iowa students are welcome to utilize this resource.

-So, if you have questions...
+So, if you have college-related questions...

 All are welcome to use the 1stGen@Iowa Mentor Network to find answers!

-Information for Students
+Additional Helpful Information for Students

 Not sure what to ask?